mturk/svcbatch/README.md

   If **-s** option was not defined, SvcBatch will use service batch file as shutdown file with provided **argument(s)**.
-In that case service batch file shuld process those arguments and act accordingly.
+In that case service batch file should process those arguments and act accordingly.

 * **-q**